Borrowing from the National Museum’s collections

 As a rule, the National Museum only lends out objects to recognized museums and similar institutions in Denmark and abroad.

-In order to ensure efficient planning of the lending activities, and to ensure all potential borrowers fair, consistent and correct caseworking, a loan application with a list of objects must be received by the National Museum no later than 6 months before the term of the loan is to begin.
-For loan applications that are complex or involve many objects the processing time may exceed 6 months.
+In order to ensure efficient planning of the lending activities, and to ensure all potential borrowers fair, consistent and correct caseworking, a loan application with a list of objects must be received by the National Museum no later than 6 months before the loan delivery.

 What is the procedure in a loan case?